 cook the garlic on the side of the pan

-Step 3: Push them to one side and tilt the pan slightly so the oil pools on the other side.
+Push the sauteed Shrimp to one side of the skillet and tilt the pan slightly so the oil pools on the other side.
 Add the minced fresh garlic to the oil and fry until it just turns brown (don’t cook it any longer, or else the garlic will burn and turn bitter).

 shrimp over pasta on a white platter